rubyforgood/playtime/README.md

 * Start your Rails app.
 You're ready to OAuth!

-### Getting Amazon Advertising API working locally
+### Getting Amazon Advertising API Working Locally
 * sign up to use the Advertising API [Amazon](https://affiliate-program.amazon.com/gp/flex/advertising/api/sign-in.html)
 * you will need to then need to add the following to your .env (these fields are also in .env.sample) ** AWS_ACCESS_KEY: YOUR_ACCESS_KEY_GOES_HERE